-Entry into, transiting, or anchoring within the safety zone is prohibited unless authorized by the Captain of the Port, Lake Michigan, or his designated on-scene representative.
-The Captain of the Port or his designated on-scene representative may be contacted via VHF Channel 16.
+Entry into, transiting, or anchoring within this security zone is prohibited unless authorized by the Captain of the Port Lake Michigan or a designated onscene representative.
+The Captain of the Port or a designated on-scene representative may be contacted via VHF Channel 16.